Robin Montgomery vs. Victoria Azarenka: Prediction and Match Betting Odds | Abierto Guadalajara

 Robin Montgomery vs. Victoria Azarenka Trends and Insights

-- Montgomery came up short 2-6, 1-6 against Eva Lys in the Round of 128 of the US Open (her most recent match).
+- Montgomery was defeated 2-6, 1-6 against Eva Lys in the Round of 128 of the US Open (her most recent match).

-- Montgomery has played 12 matches on hard courts over the past 12 months, and 21.7 games per match.
+- Through 12 matches over the past 12 months on hard courts, Montgomery has played 21.7 games per match and won 49.2% of them.

-- Azarenka is averaging 21.1 games per match through her 41 matches played in the past year across all court surfaces, winning 54.2% of those games.
+- In her 41 matches in the past year across all court surfaces, Azarenka is averaging 21.1 games per match while winning 54.2% of those games.

-- Through 28 matches on hard courts in the past 12 months, Azarenka has averaged 21.2 games per match and 9.6 games per set, winning 55.1% of those games.
+- Azarenka is averaging 21.2 games per match and 9.6 games per set through 28 matches on hard courts in the past 12 months.

-- This is the first time that Montgomery and Azarenka have gone head-to-head in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.